enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

 But first, let's add another COPY operation in the Dockerfile to bring also the model folder inside the container file system: `COPY model /models`
-For the moment write it right under the other COPY instruction.
+For the moment write it right under the `COPY app /app` instruction.

 > Now execute `docker build -t simple_api_img /root/project/step1`{{execute}}